-Under a Contractor hosted scenario, the Contractor will provide, operate and maintain the facilities and technology infrastructure (e.g. data center, racks, servers, storage, network and operating system, engineered appliances) required to support the Future System, including the disaster recovery environment.
-This includes:
+The Contractor may offer a Contractor Hosting Future System to the State.
+Under a Contractor hosted scenario, the Contractor will provide, operate and maintain the facilities and technology infrastructure (e.g., data center, racks, compute, network, storage, and operating system, engineered appliances) required to support the Future System, including the disaster recovery environment.